 NC State Extension Publications

-Diseases of soybean can be caused by numerous microorganisms (including fungi, bacteria, viruses, and nematodes) that can damage plants, reducing vigor and yield.
-Seeds, seedlings, and older plants may all be affected by disease-causing microorganisms.
-Disease can spread from plant to plant and cause damages over time.
-Plants under stress, such as from drought, excessive moisture, extreme temperature conditions, chemical injury, or other physical injuries, are more susceptible to disease.
+Diseases of soybean can be caused by numerous microorganisms (fungi, bacteria, viruses, and nematodes) that can damage plants, reducing vigor, quality, and yield.
+Seeds, seedlings, and older plants may all be affected by these diseases.
+Diseases can spread from plant to plant and cause damage over time.
+Plants under stress, such as from drought, excessive moisture, extreme temperature conditions, or chemical injury or other physical injuries, are more susceptible to disease.
 Symptoms of disease vary depending on the associated pathogen, and these symptoms may also be influenced by variety, environmental conditions, or physical injuries.

 Disease Management Practices